pyrddlgym-project/pyRDDLGym-jax/README.md

 1. automated translation and compilation of RDDL description files into the [JAX](https://github.com/google/jax) auto-diff library, which allows any RDDL domain to be converted to a differentiable simulator!
 2. powerful, fast, and very scalable gradient-based planning algorithms, with extendible and flexible policy class representations, automatic model relaxations for working in discrete and hybrid domains, and much more!

+> [!NOTE]
+> While Jax planners can support some discrete state/action problems through model relaxations, on some discrete problems it can perform poorly (though there is an ongoing effort to remedy this!).
+> If you find it is not making sufficient progress, check out the [PROST planner](https://github.com/pyrddlgym-project/pyRDDLGym-prost) or the [deep reinforcement learning wrappers](https://github.com/pyrddlgym-project/pyRDDLGym-rl).

 ## Contents

 - [Installation](#installation)